LimelightVision/LimelightDocs/docs/getting_started.rst

 Wiring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-note
-.. :: Limelight takes a 12V input, but is built to function down to 6V.
+.. note:: Limelight takes a 12V input, but is built to function down to 6V.
 Its LEDs have a constant brightness down to 7V.

 .. tabs::